rschaurasiya/rschaurasiya/README.md

 ---

-## 🎯 Current Focus
+## Current Focus

-- 🔭 Building ML models and exploring data science projects
+- Building ML models and exploring data science projects
-- 🌱 Deepening my knowledge in **Machine Learning** and **Deep Learning**
+- Deepening my knowledge in **Machine Learning** and **Deep Learning**
-- 📊 Practicing data analysis and visualization techniques
+- Practicing data analysis and visualization techniques
-- 👯 Looking to collaborate on **open-source ML/Data Science projects**
+- Looking to collaborate on **open-source ML/Data Science projects**
-- 💬 Ask me about **Python, Data Science, Machine Learning, or APIs**
+- Ask me about **Python, Data Science, Machine Learning, or APIs**
-- ⚡ Fun fact: I debug code faster with a cup of chai! ☕

 ---

 <div align="center">

-### 🌟 *Thanks for visiting!
-Join me on this exciting journey of learning and building data-driven solutions.* 🌟
+### *Thanks for visiting!
+Join me on this exciting journey of learning and building data-driven solutions.*

 ![Profile Views](https://komarev.com/ghpvc/?username=rschaurasiya&color=blueviolet&style=for-the-badge)

 **"The only way to learn mathematics is to do mathematics.
-The same applies to data science!"** 🚀
+The same applies to data science!"**

 </div>